 We teach about learning styles, the difference between reasoning and logic, and other topics so that these girls can “learn how to learn.”
 These meta-cognitive approaches are critical for demystifying the learning process and cultivating self advocacy.

 As our students learn about their own needs and how to get those needs met directly and respectfully, their academic progress accelerates.
 As a result, close to 100 percent of our students are able to catch up academically prior to graduating from our program.
 By learning self advocacy and developing confidence, we’re ensuring that this success can continue long term.

 We also work with our students to advocate for the right classroom circumstances upon return home.
-While one student might thrive in a very tactile, experiential setting, another might perform better in a tradition setting but with small class sizes.
+While one student might thrive in a very tactile, experiential setting, another might perform better in a traditional setting but with small class sizes.
 By getting to know themselves so well on so many levels and by developing a confident voice, our students graduate better equipped to pursue the right circumstances for their own continued success.
-That’s true self advocacy.
+That’s true self-advocacy.